 The answer is, do your research, but there are 5 key indicators to look for;

-The final part in the process is actually how you go about buying the gold bars.
+The final part of the process is actually how you go about buying the gold bars.
 By far the most effective method these days is ordering online from the dealer you’ve chosen.
-There are several advantages of ordering this way.
+There are several advantages to ordering this way.

 So, they’re the 4 key considerations when buying gold bars.
 Once you’ve found a reputable dealer, don’t be afraid to ask for their guidance.
 They should be able to recommend which weight and quantity combination best suits your needs.